What Is an Ileostomy?

 - Change the diapers/pull ups as often as you can.

 - Do not rub the skin; that can make the diaper rash worse.
+Baby wipes can be irritating to the skin.
 Instead, pat the skin with soapy water and a soft cloth until clean and dry.

 - Put on diaper cream as directed by your child’s colorectal doctor or nurse.